openmpp/main/README.md

 This repository is a part of [OpenM++](http://www.openmpp.org/) open source microsimulation platform.
 It conatins openM++ compiler (omc) and run-time, model examples and utilities source code.
-Please download and unpack release archive to start using openM++.

 ## Active Forks and Distributions